-- Insert the USB device that contains the new BIOS image ("Super.ROM") into your USB drive and power on the system - While powering on the system, keep pressing <Ctrl> and <Home> simultaneously on your keyboard until your hear two short beeps.
-This may take from a few seconds to one minute. - 4.
-After locating the new BIOS binary image, the system will enter the BIOS Recovery menu as shown below. - Note: At this point, you may decide if you want to start with BIOS Recovery.
-If you decide to proceed with BIOS Recovery, follow the procedures below.
+- Insert the USB device that contains the new BIOS image ("Super.ROM") into your USB drive and power on the system - 3.
+While powering on the system, please keep pressing <Ctrl> and <Home> simultaneously on your keyboard until the following screen (or a screen similar to the one below) displays.